alessandrocm/Slang/README.md

-# grand-slacker-station
+# Slang
-A nodejs web application for Slack hook integrations
+A nodejs web application for Slack slash command integrations.